*DISCLOSURE - This post may contain affiliate links however, I will never recommend anything that I do not believe in and/or use myself.

 4. Feminine Products

 Feminine products are a fact of life when you have Aunt Flo visiting you every month.
-But you don’t have to run out and buy products that you are just going to throw out anyways.
+But you don’t have to run out and buy products that you are just going to throw out anyway.
 In my mind, I always look at it as money that I am throwing in the trash.

 And although spending $5 on a package of tampons or even pads may not seem like a ton of money over time it really adds up.
 Think about it.
 Let’s just say you started having a cycle at 16 years old and now you are 26 years old.
 That’s ten long years of buying tampons or pads once a month that is now in a landfill.